ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The context ID to close.

-Note that this close is unilateral and bidirectional: the sender of the frame unilateraly informs its peer of the closure.
-Endpoints can use CLOSE_DATAGRAM_CONTEXT capsules to close a context that was initially registered by either themself, or by their peer.
+Note that this close is unilateral and bidirectional: the sender of the frame unilaterally informs its peer of the closure.
+Endpoints can use CLOSE_DATAGRAM_CONTEXT capsules to close a context that was initially registered by either themselves, or by their peer.
 Endpoints MAY use the CLOSE_DATAGRAM_CONTEXT capsule to immediately reject a context that was just registered using a REGISTER_DATAGRAM_CONTEXT capsule if they find its Extension String to be unacceptable.